microwavestine/bipartisan-etf/README.md

 - Are there keywords other than PLC(a), Inc. etc that the script is not filtering properly?
 Feel free to edit merge_etfs.py conditional statements that filter them out.
 - What's the correlation between two ETFs like?
+- Track Bipartisan ETF stock prices.
+- Make an equal distribution Bipartisn ETF portfolio, and compare performances with other ETFs.
 - And any other insights are welcome.